jlan84/sql-assignment/sprint.md

 Now we are ready to do operations on multiple tables.
 If you remember [joins](http://www.tutorialspoint.com/postgresql/postgresql_using_joins.htm), they allow us to perform aggregate operations on multiple tables.
 These results will easily get complicated so we should take care to understand what joins are, how each one works on different tables, and how to structure the query so we only return what we need.

-1. Let's start by answering the question, _"How many meals did each user buy?"_
+1. We'd like to answer the question, _"How many meals did each user buy?"_

-We will need to perform a `JOIN` on the both the `Event` and `Meal` tables to answer this question.
+    We will need to perform a `JOIN` on the both the `Event` and `Meal` tables.

-2. First, we want to restrict our query to focus on users that actually purchased something.
+    First, we want to restrict our query to focus on users that actually purchased something.
 We can do this by [filtering](http://www.techonthenet.com/sql/where.php) the rows to return where the Event type is `bought`.

-3. Next, `JOIN ` the users and meal tables on their common `id` and `GROUP BY` User id.
+    Next, `JOIN` the users and meal tables on their common `id` and `GROUP BY` User id.

-4. Combine those queries and your answer should look like this:
+    You should get something like this:

-    Note that your output only needs to be one result.

     ```
        id  | count